Kilonova Catcher

 These detectors use laser beams split along two perpendicular arms to measure changes in distance smaller than the width of a proton.
 When a gravitational wave passes through, it slightly changes the length of one arm relative to the other, creating a detectable interference pattern.
 From the signal's shape and evolution, scientists can estimate the distance to the source, the masses of the merging objects, and the type of system (two black holes, two neutron stars, or a mixed pair).

-When an event is detected with high confidence, an automated alert is sent out within minutes through NASA's General Coordinates Network (GCN).
-This alert includes a preliminary sky map showing the most probable location of the source - often a large region - and key properties like distance and likely object types.
+When an event is detected with high confidence, an automated alert is received by KNC within minutes through the LIGO-Virgo-KAGRA network of GW detectors.
+This alert includes a preliminary sky map showing the most probable location of the source — often a large region — and key properties like distance and likely object types.
 Hours later, refined analyses improve these estimates, helping observers prioritize their targets.
+All those within the transient community can report their findings live with NASA's General Coordinates Network (GCN) as the hunt begins!

 To go further:

 KNC operates as a trigger-based network, responding to alerts from multiple detection systems.
-Our primary science program focuses on kilonovae; the optical counterparts of neutron star mergers detected through gravitational waves.
-But, we cast a wider net to maximize scientific impact across several types of cosmic explosions.
-All events received by the KNC platform are curated for our astronomers!
+Our primary science program focuses on kilonovae — the optical counterparts of neutron star mergers detected through gravitational waves.
+But we cast a wider net, combining information from multiple cosmic messengers to maximize our ability to localize and characterize each event.
+All alerts received by the KNC platform are curated for our astronomers to ensure a high discovery potential.

 Kilonovae (Primary Program): When two neutron stars or a neutron star and black hole merge, they can eject neutron-rich material that glows for days to weeks.
-These events are our primary focus as they forge heavy elements like gold and platinum, provide insight into the physics in extremely dense environments and they provide the rare opportunity to observe gravitational waves sources.
-We receive curated gravitational wave alerts through the LIGO-Virgo-KAGRA network and rapidly search the localization region for optical counterparts.
+These events are our primary focus as they forge heavy elements like gold and platinum, provide insight into physics in extremely dense environments, and offer the rare opportunity to observe gravitational wave sources directly.

-Short Gamma-Ray Bursts & Afterglows: These powerful jets from compact object mergers release enormous energy in seconds, followed by multi-wavelength afterglows that fade over hours to days.
-Rapid response is critical.
+Short Gamma-Ray Bursts & Afterglows: Compact object mergers can also launch powerful jets that release enormous energy in seconds — a short gamma-ray burst — followed by multi-wavelength afterglows that fade over hours to days.
 KNC receives direct alerts from satellites like Swift-BAT, allowing us to begin observations within minutes and track the evolving afterglow across optical and infrared wavelengths.

 GRANDMA (Global Rapid Advanced Network Devoted to the Multi-Messenger Astronomer) is a worldwide collaboration of photometric and spectroscopic facilities with dedicated time for transient alerts.
 The consortium includes approximately 25 telescopes across 20 observatories, spanning a dozen countries.
 During observing run O3, wide-field systems covered roughly 1000 deg² to magnitude 18 (and 100 deg² to magnitude 22) in a single night, while deeper instruments reached magnitude 23 for photometry and magnitude 22 for spectroscopy.
-The network can access 60-72% of the night sky in 24 hours thanks to its global distribution.
+In other words, the GRANDMA collective is capable of focusing high power observatories on 60-72% of the night sky with just 24 hours advance notice.

 To go further: